dsa-ferreira/pyproducer/README.md

 ### UUIDDatatype

-Generates a random UUID v4
+Generates a random UUID

+Note:
+Only version 1 and 4 are supported.
+Other versions should be implemented with CustomDatatype.
+When python adds native support for v7, it will be added.

 ### DatetimeDatatype